shahrozekhan/KMPCurrencyConvertor/README.md

 ## Next Target:

 - The next milestone for the project is to create a Desktop version, extending the application's reach to additional platforms.
+- Add Search in From and To Currencies.
 - Add Splash screen (Navigation [Voyger](https://voyager.adriel.cafe/))
 - Mark the currencies Favorite and Add them to database.
 - Add SSO (Single Sign-On) feature using firebase (Save favorite currencies, show trends and graphs)